+Council Meeting Date: February 22, 2016 Agenda Item: 7(c)

+CITY COUNCIL AGENDA ITEM

+CITY OF SHORELINE, WASHINGTON

+AGENDA TITLE:

+Authorize the City Manager to Enter into an Agreement with EarthCorps in the Amount of \$100,000 to Provide Environmental Vegetation Management and Minor Trail Repair for Shoreline Parks and Surface Water Facilities

+Parks, Recreation, and Cultural Services

+PRESENTED BY:

-Council Meeting Date: January 26, 2015 Agenda Item: 7(d) CITY COUNCIL AGENDA ITEM CITY OF SHORELINE, WASHINGTON AGENDA TITLE: Motion to Authorize the City Manager to Enter into an Agreement with EarthCorps to Provide Trail, Vegetation and Environmental Restoration Work for Shoreline Parks and Surface Water Facilities DEPARTMENT: Parks, Recreation, and Cultural Services PRESENTED BY: Dick Deal, PRCS Director ACTION: Ordinance ResolutionX Motion Public Hearing Discussion ISSUE STATEMENT:
+Authorize the City Manager to Enter into an Agreement with EarthCorps in the Amount of \$100,000 to Provide Environmental Vegetation Management and Minor Trail Repair for Shoreline Parks and Surface Water Facilities Parks, Recreation, and Cultural Services

+Eric Friedli, PRCS Director

+X Motion

+Ordinance Resolution Public Hearing Discussion

+ISSUE STATEMENT:

+ACTION:

 Since 2009, the City of Shoreline has entered into an agreement with EarthCorps for trail, vegetation and environmental restoration work at several Shoreline parks and surface water facilities.
-Since this contract amount is over \$50,000, City Council authorization is required.
+Since this contract amount is over \$50,000, City Council authorization is required for the City Manager to enter into the agreement.

 This contract is being entered into pursuant to RCW 35.21.278 and RCW 79A.35.130, which allows the City to enter into a contract with a service organization to provide maintenance improvements to parks, surface water facilities and environmentally sensitive areas without regard to competitive bidding for public works.
 Thus, the contract is outside of the public works bidding laws.

 FINANCIAL IMPACT: